ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 4:9/3
      - Run the Notebooks within 3_Advanced_DFA/

-* Week-3 Outcomes: Students understand the importance of nondeterminism in computer science, and what nondeterministic finite-state automata are.
+* Week-3 Outcomes: Understand the importance of nondeterminism in computer science, and what nondeterministic finite-state automata are.
 They understand how to convert NFA to DFA via subset construction.
 They are able to witness, through actual hands-on activity, that NFA can blow up exponentially when converted to DFA.
 They